Survivorship: During and After Treatment

 • If your pet bites and breaks the skin, see a doctor right away.
 All bites can cause an infection, even in people with normal immune systems.
 You might need antibiotics or other treatment.
 Bites from cats are the most likely to get infected.
 Always get them checked out.

-Certain infections are spread in the stool and even urine of pets.
+Certain infections are spread in the feces and urine of pets.
+To help prevent these:

 • Keep litter boxes away from areas where you eat or prepare food.

-• Don’t clean litterboxes or bird cages if you have a weak immune system.
+• Don’t clean litter boxes or bird cages if you have a weak immune system.
 Have someone else do this for you.
+It’s also better to have someone else pick up your dog’s feces.

-• If a pet has an accident inside, it’s best to get someone else to clean it up.
-Make sure the area is cleaned with a disinfectant.
+• If your pet has an accident inside, it’s best to get someone else to clean it up.
+Make sure the area is cleaned with disinfectant.

 • If you must do the cleanup because no one else can, wear disposable gloves and wash your hands afterward.

-You can touch your pet, but always wash your hands after.
-Some germs are spread by touching or petting the animal and then touching your face, mouth, eyes, or open cuts or wounds.
+You can touch your pet but always wash your hands after.
+Some germs are spread by touching or petting animals and then touching your face, mouth, eyes, or open cuts or wounds.
+To keep yourself safe:

 • Avoid very close contact, such as kissing, snuggling, or sleeping with your pet in the same bed.